 We drove to the top of Mt Leura, one of two scoria mounds.
 Here we had panoramic views across the surrounding dairy farms and the surrounding crater lakes which dot the rural landscape.
 The landscape looks like a giant patchwork quilt, the crumbling stone fences dividing the paddocks.
 The lush green irrigated pastures strongly contrast with the barren brown earth and the rock formations.

 Scottish immigrant farmers erected drystone walls as a solution to the rabbit problem during the 19th century.
 The walls are an historic feature of this part of Victoria.
 Many of them are now heritage protected.
 You can still see remnants of these walls defining the landscape like a patchwork quilt from the lookout on Mt Leura.

 Mt Leura and nearby Mt Sugarloaf are the two main volcanic cones.
 They provide a range of walking trails, picnic areas and interpretive displays.
 You can easily walk to the peaks of both scoria mounds, as well as to the depths of the main volcanic crater.

-The hiking trails can be walked in as little as ten minutes, with 45 minutes taking you along the entire 1.7 kilometre panorama circuit.
+Take a 10 minute hike along the trails.
+A 45 minute walk takes you along the entire 1.7 kilometre panorama circuit.
 Free guide maps are available in the information hut on Mt Leura.
 We enjoyed an easy walk in the brisk winter air, taking in the breathtaking panoramic scenery.

 The mounds were formed up to 40,000 years ago as the result of gaseous volcanic eruptions.
 The two mounts were important landmarks for the local Leehura people.
 They used them as navigation markers from the plains below as well as lookouts for monitoring the movements of both game and neighbouring tribes.